Flags lowered to honor firefighter killed in Maine

-PORTLAND, Maine (AP) — Several thousand people including firefighters from across New England are expected at the memorial for a firefighter who was fatally injured while shielding another firefighter from flames.
+PORTLAND, Maine (AP) — Several thousand people, including hundreds of firefighters from across New England, gathered Sunday to remember a firefighter who was fatally injured while shielding a colleague from flames.

-The service is being held Sunday at the Cross Insurance Arena in Portland for Berwick Fire Capt.
-Joel Barnes, who died on March 1.
+Berwick Fire Chief Dennis Plante said Capt.
+Joel Barnes protected a fellow firefighter from the flames and “died a hero.”

-Fire Chief Dennis Plante previously says Barnes protected a fellow firefighter from the flames and “died a hero.”
+The 32-year-old Barnes was the first firefighter to die while battling a fire in at least three decades in Maine.

-The 32-year-old Barnes was the first firefighter to die while battling a fire in nearly four decades in Maine.
+The service was held Sunday at the Cross Insurance Arena, one of a few venues big enough to host such a large gathering.

 Most Read Nation & World Stories